11 Ways to Optimize Sleep

 6. Diet: To optimize sleep, refrain from eating about 3 hours before bed.

-7. Engage in regular physical activity: Regular exercise may help improve sleep
+7. Engage in regular physical activity: Regular exercise may help improve sleep in both healthy individuals and those with sleep concerns.

 8. Pre-sleep Rituals: Establish a calming bedtime routine.
 Maybe it's reading, stretching, or listening to soft music.
 This primes your body to wind down. 🎶